Thinkmill-learning-paths/css-basics/step1/README.md

 # CSS basics

+Create the following using [CodePen](https://codepen.io) or another development environment you prefer.
+Make sure your example can be shared, to make it easy for the owner to verify.

+Tips:
+* Pay attention to the semantic HTML elements to use.

 ## Step 1 - Layout

-Please create the layout below.
-Maybe use [CodePen](https://codepen.io) or whatever else you prefer.
-Make sure you can share it and make it easy for the owner to verify.
-Pay attention to the semantic HTML elements to use.

 ### Layout 1

-The `Box` elements can just be empty divs with a background color as placeholders.
-Note the fixed width of the Sidebar and the flex width of the Main container.
+Create this responsive layout using CSS:

 ```
 ┌─────────────────────────────────────────────────────────┐                ┌───────────────────┐